 Is sugar intake really to blame?

-According to the NHS, children in the UK are consuming three times the sugar that they should be, which tragically means their risk of developing type 2 diabetes, cardiovascular problems and even some cancers, is increased.
-The NHS says that around 30% of this extra sugar is consumed in the form of fizzy drinks, squashes, energy drinks and fruit juices and the government says it plans to introduce a ‘sugar tax’ in an effort to combat this alarming epidemic of obesity.
+According to the NHS, children in the UK are consuming three times the sugar than they should be, which tragically means their risk of developing type 2 diabetes, cardiovascular problems and even some cancers, is increased.
+The NHS says that around 30% of this extra sugar is consumed in the form of fizzy drinks, squashes, energy drinks and fruit juices.

-The BDA have an informative video on the sugar content of soft drinks.
+The BDA has an informative video on the sugar content of soft drinks.

 How much sugar should we be consuming?